Sorority sister spotlight

 February 28, 2021

-What made you want to join a sorority? & why did you choose Zeta Sigma Chi?
+What made you want to join a sorority and why did you choose Zeta Sigma Chi?

 “Joining Zeta Sigma Chi has made me into the person I am today.
 Growing up, I attended a very small, predominantly white institution.
 In joining Zeta Sigma Chi, I was given the opportunity to meet sisters and learn more about religions, ethnicities, and other cultures that were different from my own.
 It broadened my perspective.
 Socially, joining Zeta Sigma Chi helped me step out of my shell, allowing me to get more involved on campus.
-My sorority sisters and I would attend different organization meetings on campus like Latinos Unidos and BSU which is when I started to meet many of the friends that I have today.
+My sorority sisters and I would attend different organization meetings on campus like Latinos Unidos and Black Student Union (BSU), which is when I started to meet many of the friends that I have today.
 Academically, being in a sorority helped me learn to balance and prioritize my time.
-By my senior year, I applied and was accepted into the Theta Mu Chapter of Order of Omega which is a leadership honor society.
-Professionally, Zeta Sigma Chi helped me become a part of the Homecoming Steering Marketing Committee as well as at my internship at the Pride Center for Career & Leadership Development.
-My role as the Public Relations Chair for Z-Chi for the past 3.5 years helped me in creating flyers for events, posters, and illustrations for the Pride Center.
-Overall, these different roles and skills I have gained over the years, have helped me when I have interviews!
+By my senior year, I applied and was accepted into the Theta Mu Chapter of Order of Omega, which is a leadership honor society.
+Professionally, Zeta Sigma Chi helped me become a part of the Homecoming Steering Marketing Committee, as well as get my internship at the Pride Center for Career and Leadership Development.
+My role as the public relations chair for Z-Chi for the past 3 and a half years helped me in creating flyers for events, posters, and illustrations for the Pride Center.
+Overall, these different roles and skills I have gained over the years, have helped me when I have interviews.
 Zeta Sigma Chi has opened up many opportunities for me that I wouldn’t have thought possible.
-Throughout the years I have held the many positions such as President, Vice President, New Membership Chair, External Relations Chair, Public Relations Chair, and Alumnae Relations.”
+Throughout the years I’ve held many positions such as president, vice president, new membership chair, external relations chair, public relations chair and alumni relations.”

 As a student what have been some of your challenges?